lbryio/lbry.com/content/faq/how-to-publish.md

 6. You have an option to select/create the channel you would like to publish the channel under.
 If one isn't selected, it will be posted anonymously.
 ![Select Channel](https://spee.ch/d0c7fe044b0237017f0f5af00f79e3880aae201d/Publishing006.png)

-7. Type in the URL you want the content to be found under along with a minimum of 0.01 LBC minimum deposit for the upload (current limit, may change in future).
+7. Type in the URL you want the content to be found under along with a minimum of 0.0001 LBC deposit for the upload (current limit, may change in future).
 If you are trying to outbid a user friendly/common URL, the system will suggest a minimum bid to take over the content at that vanity URL.
 There may be a delay for this takeover, check out the `#content` channel on our [Discord chat](https://chat.lbry.io) to see this information (search for your URL).
 For more details regarding the URL or bid, check out our [naming document](https://lbry.io/faq/naming).

 8. Read and agree to the terms of service.
 9. Click `Publish`.